We Need to Rethink Benchmarking in Anomaly Detection: Alternative Views

 \paragraph{Our view:} While anomaly detection components are often optimized for specific pipelines, it is reasonable to expect that some will perform well in novel combinations.
-By exploring these combinations, we can uncover components that enhance performance generalizing beyond the original setup.
-Proposing individual anomaly detection components rather than whole pipelines allows researchers to clarify their contributions and foster future research.
+By exploring these combinations, we can identify components that enhance performance, generalizing beyond the original setup.
+Proposing individual anomaly detection components rather than whole pipelines allows researchers to clarify their contributions and makes advances more reusable since well-studied modular components are more likely to be adopted in future research.
 Additionally, designing algorithms based on a single pipeline using ground-truth labels can lead to overfitting, which may hinder generalization to similar scenarios.